Master of Public Administration (MPA) in Nonprofit Management Degree Emphasis

 Loading Form

 Success isn’t measured by solely and aggressively growing revenue.
-For nonprofits, success is determined by the results of an organization’s mission, how many people were helped, the effect on the underprivileged or disadvantaged and upholding goodwill initiatives.
+For nonprofits, success may be determined by the results of an organization’s mission, how many people were helped, the effect on the underprivileged or disadvantaged and upholding goodwill initiatives.

-Prepare to Lead and Serve Nonprofit Organizations With an MPA Degree
+Prepare to Lead and Serve Nonprofit Organizations With a MPA Degree

-You will gain proficiency in the following domains while pursuing the MPA in nonprofit management degree from GCU:
+Knowledgeable faculty will teach the following domains while helping you pursue an MPA degree with a nonprofit management focus from GCU:

-As a student, you will prepare to be a results-driven leader who excels in communication and who is knowledgeable about securing funding.
-Other responsibilities of nonprofit management include the ability to think critically and strategically, lead teams and recruit volunteers.
+As a student, you will have the opportunity to work toward developing into a leader focused on achieving outcomes, proficient in effective communication and knowledgeable in securing funding.
+Other responsibilities of nonprofit management may include the ability to think critically and strategically, lead teams and recruit volunteers.

 • Focus on how government and public organizations serve their stakeholders, including managing resources and regulatory powers